stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 }
 ```

-We pass the _available_ semaphore to the acquire method which passes it on to the API method:
+The _available_ semaphore is passed to the acquire method:

 ```java
 int index = swapchain.acquire(available);
 ```

-The _ready_ semaphore is passed to the presentation method:
+And _ready_ is used when presenting the frame:

 ```java
 swapchain.present(presentation, Set.of(ready));
 ```

-And the method is modified to populate the relevant member of the descriptor for the presentation operation:
+The `present` method is modified to populate the relevant member of the descriptor:

 ```java
 public void present(Queue queue, Set<Semaphore> semaphores) {